One AI-ready data layer across every system in your estate.

 A Tier-1 global bank replaces legacy Hadoop and funds its AI agenda with the savings.

 Ten-plus years of credit, risk, and transaction history on a sprawling Hadoop estate.
-Every modernization proposal on the table demanded a multi-year rip-and-replace — right as the bank was rushing to stand up its first production AI use cases.
+Every modernization proposal on the table demanded a multi-year rip-and-replace.
+The bank was rushing to stand up its first production AI use cases.

 $30M+